Thais Reiss

-Thais Reiss de Araújo (born 9 December 1999) is a Brazilian professional footballer who plays as a forward for USL Super League club Spokane Zephyr FC.
+Thais Reiss de Araújo (born 9 December 1999) is a Brazilian professional footballer who most recently played as a forward for USL Super League club Spokane Zephyr.
+She played college soccer for the North Florida Ospreys.
 She has been capped internationally for Brazil at youth level.

 Early life

 Born in Curitiba, Brazil, Reiss attended Marista Santa Maria high school and captained the school's football team for four years.
 She played club football with Coritiba, winning five youth championships.

 North Florida Ospreys

 In 2017, Reiss emigrated to the United States to study for a degree in sport management at the University of North Florida.
 She played five seasons of college soccer for the North Florida Ospreys, scoring 42 goals and 18 assists in 77 career appearances.
 Reiss was named ASUN Conference Freshman of the Year in 2017, ASUN Player of the Year in 2020, and earned ASUN All-Conference first-team honours four times.
 At the time of her departure she ranked second all-time in school history and 10th in ASUN Conference history for goals.